Biography: Austen Pinkerton

 In November 2015 he was asked to enter work for the Winter Show at the Ceri Richards Gallery.

 From March 2016 he has been participating in shows at the Waterfront Gallery, Milford Haven, where he is a gallery artist.

-In May 2017 a detailed 1300 word critcal review (author unknown) of three of his works along with introduction, conclusion and references was published on the 'Studentshare' website, used by university students for essay examples, as an example of a Masters Degree essay in Contemporary Art Criticism.
+In May 2017 a detailed 1,300 word critical review (author unknown) of three of his works along with introduction, conclusion, and references was published on the 'Studentshare' website, used by university students, as an example (he presumes) of a Masters Degree essay in Contemporary Art criticism, entitled: